-A couple of weeks ago, we started to notice that our Weim was having what appeared to be some sort of allergic reaction or skin infection.
-It started as a few bumps and hives along the base of his neck down his back.
+Several springs ago, I started to notice that one of my Weims was having what appeared to be some sort of allergic reaction or skin infection.
+It started with a few bumps and hives all over her back.

-We shrugged it off at the time and gave him some Benadryl, assuming he got stung by something or rubbed on the wrong kind of plant.
+I shrugged it off, assuming maybe she got stung by something or rubbed the wrong kind of plant.

 Staph Infection in Weimaraners in a Nutshell

 - Dandruff-like flaking

 I started my girl on the treatment protocol recommended by long-time Weimaraner breeders and experts, specifically following the treatment below and Elena Lamberson’s advice (in the comments).

 - Cephalexin (not any other kind of antibiotics!)
 500 mg three times daily for 21 days.

 - At the same time as the Cephalexin treatment, give medicated baths every 4 days with a benzoyl peroxide shampoos.
 Bathe with cool water as necessary to calm the skin taking care to not scrub too hard as it can further irritate the skin.
 Be sure to gently massage the shampoo in and let it soak on the skin for 5-10 minutes.